 Pagosa Peak Open School is an intentionally small and intimate K-8 public school, chartered through the Archuleta School District and governed by an independent, volunteer board of directors.

-We opened our doors in September 2017 as a tuition-free K-4 school, located in the Parelli Building in the Aspen Village “live-work-play” community, The school is open to all Archuleta County families and operates year-round to better accommodate our focus on outdoor education and gardening/horticulture.
+We opened our doors in September 2017 as a tuition-free K-4 school, located in the Parelli Building in the Aspen Village “live-work-play” community.
+Our plan is to add an additional grade level each year, to become a K-8 school.
+We are enrolling grades K-5 for the 2018-2019 school year.
+The school is open to all Archuleta County families and operates year-round to better accommodate our focus on outdoor education and gardening/horticulture.

 The founding board spent two years visiting 17 innovative schools in Colorado and New Mexico, and we have chosen to model our educational program and school culture on our favorite three schools: Jefferson County Open School, Santa Fe School for the Arts & Sciences, and Crestone Charter School.